CodeHub-UGA/Concepts/Cyber Security/About.md

 * *Phishing* : This is a technique by which cyber criminals craft emails to fool a target into taking some kind of harmful action.
 The recipient of a phishing email is often tricked into dowloading malware, which then gives the attacker access to sensitive information.
 These emails are sent to a great number of targets, in hopes to extrapolate useful information from those who might not have knowledge that they are the victim of a cyber attack.

-* *Ransomware* : This is a form of malware that encrypts a victim's files, after which the attacker dmands a ransom from the victim to restore access to their data.
+* *Ransomware* : This is a form of malware that encrypts a victim's files, after which the attacker demands a ransom from the victim to restore access to their data.
 The amount of money requested by the attacker can range from a few hundred dollars to thousands, and payment might also be requested in the form of cryptocurrency.

 * *Denial of Service* : This is an attack which attempts to stop some online service from working properly.
 For example, attackers might send a large amount of traffic to a specific website so that it overwhelms the system's ability to function, making it unavailable for use.